 Two popular forms are the inorganic diatomaceous earth and the silica aerogel.
 They are desiccants placed in their hiding places to dehydrate the bugs.
 The chemicals are safe for humans and domestic animals.
 Pyrethroids are liquid insecticide chemicals used as repellant to prevent bed bugs from creeping back into possible hiding places.

-a) Vacuum Cleaning -daily vacuuming of mattresses, furnitures, beddings and crevices of places where bed bugs hide.
+a) Vacuum Cleaning -daily vacuuming of mattresses, furniture, bedding and crevices of places where bed bugs hide.
 Content of the vacuum bag must be burned or disposed of carefully.

-b) Steam clean and Hot drying – Steam cleaning and hot drying of beddings, carpets and curtains.
+b) Steam clean and Hot drying – Steam cleaning and hot drying of bedding, carpets and curtains.

 c) Housekeeping – Maintain good housekeeping of hiding places like cabinets, drawers, stockrooms, etc.